top of page

 concert

-Further inspirational collaborators include John Butt and the Dunedin Consort, I Fagiolini (Monteverdi recordings for Chandos and Decca), the Helsinki Baroque Orchestra under Aapo Häkkinen (Schumann’s Vom Pagen und der Königstochter for Ondine records), the Zürcher Kammerorchester, and the composer/pianist Edward Rushton.
+Further inspirational collaborators include John Butt and the Dunedin Consort, I Fagiolini (Monteverdi recordings for Chandos and Decca), the Helsinki Baroque Orchestra under Aapo Häkkinen (Schumann’s Vom Pagen und der Königstochter for Ondine records), Frieder Bernius (2 CD recordings of Zelenka), the Zürcher Kammerorchester, and the composer/pianist Edward Rushton.
 He has had a close relationship to Britten Pears Arts/Snape Maltings since 2006.

 Lieder

-Together with pianist Edward Rushton, Jonathan Sells had performed at the Tonhalle Zürich, Berner Liederstunden, Theater Stok and Theater Rigiblick (Zurich), and potentially in your living room as members of ‘Besuch der Lieder: music and poetry at home’.
-He jumps at the chance to perform art song, having given a full recital at Wigmore Hall in 2010, as well as Leeds Lieder, Barbican Hall, Richard Wagner’s house in Tribschen by Luzern, and the Zurich Opera.
+Together with pianist Edward Rushton, Jonathan Sells has performed at the Tonhalle Zürich, Berner Liederstunden, Theater Stok and Theater Rigiblick (Zurich), and potentially in your living room as members of ‘Besuch der Lieder: music and poetry at home’.
+He jumps at the chance to perform art song, having given a full recital at Wigmore Hall, beside appearances at Leeds Lieder, Barbican Hall, Richard Wagner’s house in Tribschen by Luzern, and the Zurich Opera House.

 opera